 The resources listed here include comprehensive online "Greek supermarkets" as well as online sources for authentic Greek specialty and gourmet products.
-Look at the larger shops for hard-to-find ingredients like mahlepi (mahlab, mahlep), gum mastic (mastiha), Greek oregano, and Greek sea salt (at great prices), and to the specialty shops for fabulous and unique products.
+Look at the larger shops for hard-to-find food and cuisine ingredients like mahlepi (mahlab, mahlep), gum mastic (mastiha), Greek oregano, and Greek sea salt (at great prices), and to the specialty shops for fabulous and unique products.
 Be sure to check the gift section on each site for unusual items and gift baskets.

 01 of 06